 Virginia Tech and the Department of Athletics believe that alcohol and drugs have no place in intercollegiate athletics participation.
-The Department of Athletics has developed the Substance Abuse Program, which is designed to promote the physical and mental health of its student-athletes while protecting their individual rights to privacy.
+The Department of Athletics has developed the Substance

+Abuse Program, which is designed to promote the physical and mental health of its student-athletes while protecting their individual rights to privacy.
 The program is administered by the Substance Abuse Committee, which is composed of representatives from the Cook Counseling Center and athletic department personnel.

 The comprehensive year round program consists of random testing as well as testing for improper drug use on the basis of reasonable suspicion or in response to a voluntary request from a student-athlete or request by the coach.
 In addition, the program emphasizes education and preventative programs and counseling.
-The entirety of the Substance Abuse Program administered by the Athletics Department can be found within the Student-Athlete Handbook located at: http://www.hokiesports.com/sahandbook/.
+The entirety of the Substance Abuse Program administered by the Athletics Department can be found within the Student-Athlete Handbook which is located at the following link: http://policies.vt.edu/1036.pdf